Codesai/website/_i18n/es/_posts/2022-11-30-caring-work-and-concerns.md

 At the end of the iteration, we had a fifteen-to-thirty-minutes meeting in which we prioritised the new concerns on the **Pending to prioritize** column.
 We used three possible levels of priority: high, medium or low<a href="#nota9"><sup>[9]</sup></a>.

 To prioritise a concern, after a brief explanation of the concern followed by some questions to clarify possible doubts, the team members responded in parallel to the question of “how important do you think discussing this particular concern is?”.

-A variant of the planning poker dynamics with only three cards with values 1, 2 and 3, which corresponded to low, medium and high priorities, respectively<a href="#nota10"><sup>[10]</sup></a> helped us reach consensus about the priority.
+A variant of the planning poker dynamics with only three cards with values 1, 2 or 3, which corresponded to low, medium and high priority, respectively<a href="#nota10"><sup>[10]</sup></a> helped us reach consensus about the priority.
 We used [PlanITPoker](https://www.planitpoker.com/) but any similar tool will do.

 #### Concerns discussion and outcomes.